-Responding Company's crews are to work in widely separate areas, to such of Responding Company's foremen as may be designated for the purpose by Responding Company's supervisor(s).
+Requesting Company to Responding Company's supervision; or, when Responding Company's crews are to work in widely separate areas, to such of Responding Company's crew lead as may be designated for the purpose by Responding Company's supervision.

-- 5. Unless otherwise agreed by the companies, Requesting Company shall be responsible for supplying and/or coordinating support functions such as lodging, meals, materials, etc. As an exception to this, the Responding Company shall normally be responsible for arranging lodging and meals en route to the Receiving Company and for the return trip home.
-The cost for these in transit expenses will be covered by the requesting company. - 6.
+- 5. Unless otherwise agreed by the companies, Requesting Company shall be responsible for supplying and/or coordinating support functions such as lodging, meals, materials, etc. As an exception to this, the Responding Company shall normally be responsible for arranging lodging and meals en route to the Requesting Company and for the return trip home.
+The cost for these in transit expenses will be covered by the Requesting Company. - 6.
 Responding Company's safety rules shall apply to all work done by their employees.
 Unless mutually agreed otherwise, the Requesting Company's switching and tagging rules should be followed to ensure consistent and safe operation.
 Any questions or concerns arising about any safety rules and/or procedures should be brought to the proper level of management for prompt resolution between management of the Requesting and Responding Companies. - 7.
 All time sheets and work records pertaining to Responding Company's employees furnishing emergency assistance shall be kept by Responding Company. - 8.
-Requesting Company shall indicate to Responding Company the type and size of trucks and other equipment desired as well as the number of job function of employees requested but the extent to which Responding Company makes available such equipment and employees shall be at Responding Company's sole discretion. - 9.
+Requesting Company shall indicate to Responding Company the type and size of trucks and other equipment desired as well as the number of job function of employees requested but the extent to which Responding Company makes available such equipment and employees shall be at responding Company's sole discretion. - 9.
 Requesting Company shall reimburse Responding Company for all costs and expenses incurred by Responding Company as a result of furnishing emergency assistance.
 Responding Company shall furnish documentation of expenses to Requesting Company.
 Such costs and expenses shall include, but not be limited to, the following: - a.
 Employees' wages and salaries for paid time spent in Requesting Company's service area and paid time during travel to and from such service area, plus Responding Company's standard payable additives to cover all employee benefits and allowances for vacation, sick leave and holiday pay and social and retirement benefits, all payroll taxes, workmen's compensation, employer's liability insurance and other contingencies and benefits imposed by applicable law or regulation. - b.
 Employee travel and living expenses (meals, lodging and reasonable incidentals). - c.
 Replacement cost of materials and supplies expended or furnished. - d.
 Repair or replacement cost of equipment damaged or lost. - e.
-Charges, at rates internally used by Responding Company, for the use of transportation equipment and other equipment requested.
+Charges, at rates internally used by Responding Company, for the use of transportation equipment and other equipment requested. - f.
+Administrative and general costs, which are properly allocable to the emergency assistance to the extent such costs, are not chargeable pursuant to the foregoing subsections. - 10.
+Requesting Company shall pay all costs and expenses of Responding Company within sixty days after receiving a final invoice therefor.